 Never Leave Home Without a List

-A list can be a person’s best friend this time of year.
+A list can be your best friend this time of year.
 It reminds you of what you agreed to for your holiday spending and holds you accountable to your planning.
 When you are shopping for gifts, have a list of who you need to purchase for, what you would like to buy them, and how much you want to spend – and stick to it.
 When shopping for groceries use the same approach – set a budget and make a list.

 As you shop, keep every receipt in your wallet or an envelope so they are in one place.
 This will help you to maintain a record of how much you spent and what you bought.
 Compare this list to your plan to see if you are sticking to your agreement with yourself.
 If not, adjust so your debt does not get out of hand.